Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: Simplified Wasserstein barycenters,

 \begin{proof} Let $J= I - ee^T/k$ be the orthogonal projection onto $e^\perp$.
 Hence, $J^2=J^T=J$.
 Moreover, the $i$-th row $(JQ)_i = (Q-\frac 1k ee^TQ)_i=(q_i-y)^T$.
 Now

 But $D_Q = \cK (G_Q) = e \diag(G_Q)^T + \diag(G_Q) e^T - 2 G_Q$.
 Therefore, $e^T D_Q e = 2 k \trace (G_Q) - 2 e^TG_Qe$. \end{proof}

-The following~\Cref{prop:equivprobs} illustrates the connection between the simple Wasserstein barycenter problem\footnote{We refer to this as the Wasserstein barycenter problem.} of finding the optimal barycenter and the $k$-clique problem of finding $k$ pairwise adjacent vertices. \begin{corollary} Consider the main problem~\cref{eq:mainprob} with optimal Wasserstein barycenter $y$.
-This problem is equivalent to finding exactly one point in each set that minimizes the sum of squared distances:
+The following~\Cref{prop:equivprobs} illustrates the connection between the simple Wasserstein barycenter problem\footnote{We refer to this as the Wasserstein barycenter problem.} of finding the optimal barycenter and the $k$-clique problem of finding $k$ pairwise adjacent vertices. \begin{corollary} Let $N=\sum_{j\in[k]} n_j$, and let $ S_j=\{p_{j_i}\}_{i=1}^{n_j}, j\in [k]$ be given.
+Consider the main problem~\cref{eq:mainprob} and let $y$ denote the optimal Wasserstein barycenter.
+The problem of finding $y$ is equivalent to finding exactly one point in each set that minimizes the sum of squared distances in the following:

-\end{corollary} \begin{proof} Suppose that $P^T= $ is a matrix of optimal solution vectors to \cref{eq:mainprob}, and let $y$ be the barycenter.
-Without loss of generality, since distances do not change after a translation, we translation all the points $p_i, i\in[k]$, by $y$ and obtain $y=0$.
+\end{corollary} \begin{proof} Suppose that $P^T= \in \R^{d\times k}$ is a fixed matrix of optimal solution vectors to \cref{eq:mainprob}, and let $y$ be the barycenter.
+Without loss of generality, since distances do not change after a translation, we translate all the points $p_t, t\in[k]$, by $y$ and obtain $y=0$.
 This implies that the corresponding Gram matrix $Ge=PP^Te=0$.
-This combined with \cref{eq:mainprob} and \cref{lem:GDgenerali} and the corresponding distance matrix $D$ yield
+This combined with \cref{eq:mainprob} and \cref{eq:GDgenerali} and the corresponding distance matrix $D$ yield

 where the last equality follows from~\Cref{lem:barycequival}. \end{proof}